dhis2/dhis2-docs/src/user/managing-dashboards.md

 Dashboards have a title, description, and any number of dashboard items.
 Above the dashboard is the dashboards bar, which shows all your available dashboards, a dashboard search field, and a **+** button for creating a new dashboard.

-The dashboard has two modes: view and edit/create.
+The dashboard has two modes: *view* and *edit/create*.
 When you first log in to DHIS2, your most recently used dashboard will be displayed in view mode, if you are on the same computer as you were previously.
 If you are using a different computer or browser, then the first starred dashboard will be displayed.
 If there are no starred dashboards, then the first dashboard (alphabetically) will be displayed.
 Starred dashboards always show first in the dashboard list.

 Below is an example of a dashboard named "Antenatal Care", which has been populated with charts and maps: